Natalie Elphicke: Parliamentary career

+Conservative Member of Parliament

 Elphicke was selected as the Conservative candidate for the Dover constituency on 8 November 2019.
-She was the only name on the ballot in the selection vote at the local association.
+Hers was the only name on the ballot in the selection vote at the local association.
 She had previously narrowly lost out to Matt Hancock for selection as the candidate for West Suffolk prior to the 2010 general election.
-Dover had previously been represented by her husband Charlie, who had stood down after being charged with three counts of sexual assault against two women.
+Dover had previously been represented by her then husband Charlie, who had stood down after being charged with three counts of sexual assault against two women.
 She was elected as the MP for the seat at the 2019 general election with a majority of 12,278.
+On becoming an MP, she joined the European Research Group of pro-Brexit MPs in the house.

 In February 2020, Elphicke was appointed as a Parliamentary Private Secretary at the Ministry of Housing, Communities and Local Government.
 In May 2020, she became the chair of the New Homes Quality Board, an independent body created by the government to create a framework for improving quality in the house building industry.
 For this role she earned £21,000 from May to November 2020 and earned £3,000 per month from January 2021 to April 2022 for approximately 8 hrs work per week.

 Following England's defeat in the UEFA Euro 2020 Final, Elphicke was criticised for a private message in which she asked if it would be "ungenerous to suggest" that striker Marcus Rashford, campaigner for free school meals, "should have spent more time perfecting his game and less time playing politics".
 She later apologised for her remarks saying: "I regret messaging privately a rash reaction about Marcus Rashford's missed penalty and apologise to him for any suggestion that he is not fully focused on his football".

 In July 2021, she was one of five MPs found to have breached their code of conduct by the Commons Select Committee on Standards for attempting to influence senior judges in November 2020 in her husband's sentencing appeal after his conviction for sexual assault.
 The committee recommended that Elphicke and two other MPs receive a one-day suspension from parliament.
 She apologised for her actions.

-On Christmas Day 2021, Elphicke tweeted in a thread that although she supported helping "those in need" that it was "vital" that "the treacherous small boats crossings" were brought to an end.
-She said that people make these journeys "in the hands of ruthless criminal gangs".
-She was criticised for the tweets by the SNP Westminster leader Ian Blackford and Scottish Green MSP Ross Greer as they coincided with a day that Christians traditionally celebrate the story of Jesus being born after Mary and Joseph had been offered refuge in a stable.

 On 17 March 2022, Elphicke attended a protest against the mass sacking of 800 staff members by P&O ferries in Dover.
 She was heckled by some protestors who blamed her party for laws that allowed the sackings to take place which she called "nonsense".

 She supported Penny Mordaunt in the July–September 2022 Conservative Party leadership election.

+In 2023, Elphicke was appointed the Chair of the APPG for Blockchain Technology.